sfkonrad/M13_Challenge_Submission/README.md

 * Optimize the neural network model.

+---

 ### Prepare the Data for Use on a Neural Network Model

-Using your knowledge of Pandas and scikit-learn’s `StandardScaler()`, preprocess the dataset so that you can use it to compile and evaluate the neural network model later.
+Using our knowledge of Pandas and scikit-learn’s `StandardScaler()`, we preprocess the dataset in order for us to use it to compile and evaluate the neural network model.

-Open the starter code file, and complete the following data preparation steps:
+Using the corresponding starter code file, we completed the following data preparation steps:

 1. Read the `applicants_data.csv` file into a Pandas DataFrame.
-Review the DataFrame, looking for categorical variables that will need to be encoded, as well as columns that could eventually define your features and target variables.
+Review the DataFrame, looking for categorical variables that will need to be encoded, as well as columns that could eventually define our features and target variables.

 2. Drop the “EIN” (Employer Identification Number) and “NAME” columns from the DataFrame, because they are not relevant to the binary classification model.